Richard Wagamese: Life

 In the essay "The Path to Healing", Wagamese described his first home as a tent hung from a spruce bough.
 His family fished, hunted, and trapped.
 At the age of two, he and his three siblings were abandoned by adults on a binge drinking trip in Kenora.
 The children left their bush camp when they ran out of food and firewood, and sheltered at a railway depot, where they were found by a policeman.

 Wagamese later described his family by saying "each of the adults had suffered in an institution that tried to scrape the Indian out of their insides, and they came back to the bush raw, sore and aching."
 His parents, Marjorie Wagamese and Stanley Raven, had been among the many native children who, under Canadian law, were removed from their families and forced to attend government-run residential schools, the primary purpose of which was to assimilate them to European-Canadian culture.

 After being taken from his family by the Children's Aid Society, Wagamese was raised in foster homes in northwestern Ontario before being adopted, at age nine, by a Presbyterian family in St. Catharines.
 They refused to allow him to maintain contact with his First Nations heritage and identity.
 The beatings and abuse he endured in foster care and his adoptive home led him to leave at 16, seeking to reconnect with Indigenous culture.
 For a time he lived on the street, abusing drugs and alcohol, and was imprisoned several times.
 During this time he also began frequenting public libraries, at first for shelter and later to read.

 Wagamese did not reunite with his family until age 23.
 After he recounted his experiences to them, an elder gave him the name Mushkotay Beezheekee Anakwat – Buffalo Cloud – and told him that his role was to tell stories.

 In his later life, Wagamese lived near Kamloops, British Columbia.
 In 2010 he was awarded an honorary doctorate by the city's Thompson Rivers University.

 He was married and divorced three times, and had two sons named Jason and Joshua, one of whom was estranged.
-On March 10, 2017, two days after Embers: One Ojibway's Meditations was nominated for a BC Book Award, Wagamese died at his home of natural causes.
+On March 10, 2017, two days after Embers: One Ojibway's Meditations was nominated for a BC Book Award, Wagamese died at his home in Kamloops of natural causes.
 He was engaged at the time of his death.
 The film adaptation of his best-known novel, Indian Horse, was released later that year.